Google Pixel 3 specs, release date, news and rumours - Pocket-lint

 - Android P on board

 One thing we can be certain of when it comes to the next Pixel devices, whether that be one, two or three of them, they will run on pure, vanilla Android.
-No bloatware, no unnecessary extras, just core Android.
+No bloatware, no unnecessary extras, just Android, with Pixel extras.

 The Pixel 2 and Pixel 2 XL run on Android Oreo, but the Pixel 3 and Pixel 3 XL will launch on Android P - if you have an older Pixel (or one of a select bunch of other Android devices) you can get Android P right now.

-We can certainly expect to see Google Assistant on board the Pixel 3 and Pixel 3 XL too, likely further improved, and Google Lens will also arrive as part of Android P which will be more power efficient than ever.
+We can certainly expect to see Google Assistant on board the Pixel 3 and Pixel 3 XL too, likely further improved.

 Google Pixel 3 and Pixel 3 XL: Conclusion

-Rumours are few and far between regarding the next Pixel devices at present but we fully expect to start hearing predictions and speculations over the next couple of months so keep checking back as we will continually update this feature as information appears.
+Rumours are few and far between regarding the next Pixel devices at present but we fully expect to start hearing predictions and speculations over the next couple of months.

+The first real indicators are that the Pixel will be changing the display aspects and introducing a notch on the Pixel 3 XL.
+If those leaks are real, then the Pixel 3 XL looks like it will get a more aggressive design, while the smaller Pixel 3 will be a more modern look than the Pixel 2.

+There's a lot more to learn and we'll be keeping track of all the rumours and leaks, so be sure to check back.